 Judicial Enforcement Process

 Enforcement starts with the submission of the enforcement application in court.
-The model and the terms of submission of the enforcement application are set out in a Government Order (in 2019, at the time of the revision of this factsheet, it is Government Order No 282/2013 of 29 August 2013).
+The model and the terms of submission of the enforcement application are set out in a Government Order, i.e. Government Order No 282/2013 of 29 August 2013 (in 2020, when this factsheet was revised), which can be consulted via the link.

 The forms for use by the party seeking enforcement for enforcement not requiring legal representation by a lawyer, trainee lawyer or legal agent are available on the CITIUS Portal